DallenCorry/DallenCorry/README.md

 Overview
 -----
 Hi!
 I’m Dallen Corry 😃
-- I’m interested in all things computer related, especially Artificial intelligence and Virtual reality
+- I’m interested in all things computer-related, especially Artificial intelligence and Virtual reality
-- I’m currently learning Java, Python and C/C++ while enrolled at both Southern Utah University and Southwest Technical College.
+- I’m currently learning Java, Haskell, Python, and C/C++ while enrolled at Southern Utah University.
+I am also a graduate of Southwest Technical College with a certificate in Software Development.
 - How to reach me
   - :email: Email: dallenrobert@gmail.com